-To solve the problem of measuring small doses of radioactivity, and without the need of a volumetric correction, a scientist at the NCI Frederick National Laboratory for Cancer Research working at the NCI Molecular Imaging Program invented a device (see images below) that can accurately measure radioactivity doses between 0.1-100 μCi with 1% error.
-The device is a working prototype and requires collaboration to produce calibration standards.
+To solve the problem of measuring a wider range of radioactivity doses, and without the need of a volumetric correction, the NCI Molecular Imaging Program invented a device (see images below) that can accurately measure radioactivity doses between 0.1-100 µCi, with 1% error.
+The device is a working prototype and requires collaboration to manufacture it.
 NCI seeks parties to commercialize this technology through collaborative co-development or licensing.

 - Bio-distribution pre-clinical studies Immune cell cancer therapy

 - Measure small doses between 50 nCi (1.8 kBq) and 100 µCi (3.7 MBq) with 1% accuracy

 - Measure volumes of activity up to 20cc without volumetric correction to 1% accuracy

 - U.S. Patent Filed: U.S. Patent Application Number 62/554,980, Filed 06 Sep 2017